codebotx/cbrtl/content/posts/qtree.md

 <script type="module" src="/blog/js/qtree/qdtree.js" ></script>
 {{< /rawhtml >}}

-## Working
+## Setting up the Canvas

-The image is loaded into a canvas.
-We have two canvases, one for you to hover over and the other for you to control the depth of the tree using a slider and render the nodes evenly.
-Initially, we had multiple ways of taking an image as the input form, such as uploading an image, using query parameters, etc., but for this demonstration, we decided to keep it simple and use a static image.
+To start with, we need two canvases - one for you to hover over and the other for you to control the depth of the tree using a slider and render the nodes evenly.
+Initially, we had multiple ways of taking an image as the input form, such as uploading an image, using query parameters, etc. But for this demonstration, we'll keep it simple and use a static image.

+Here's some JavaScript code that will load the image into a canvas:

 ```js